Student Learning Outcomes

 (4) Students will create a dimension style in compliance with industry standards and properly dimension a basic floor plan.

-(5) Students will create building elevations and delineate exterior finish materials and shades using the proper hatching patterns, sizing, and scales.
+(5) Students will create flooring plans delineating finish materials and areas using the proper hatching patterns, sizing, and scales.

 ARCH 212 - ARCHITECTURAL DESIGN THEORY I